inasafe/inasafe-doc/docs/source/training/socialisation/introduction-of-qgis.rst

 ................

 Installing OpenLayer through the QGIS plugin repository

+..
+Note:: To use openlayers you must have connection to the Internet at
+	 all times!

 17. Go to :menuselection:`Plugins --> Fetch Python Plugins`.
 This will take a couple of minutes for QGIS to contact its repository and show the list